eam-00/Linux-Notes/Logs/linux-notes-logrotate.md

 ``sudo journalctl --vacuum-time=30d``

 * Keep only 2GB worth of logs, clearing everything that exceeds that limit:

-*
+``sudo journalctl --vacuum-size=2G``